Questions and answers CSRD and ESRS

 What are the European Sustainability Reporting Standards (ESRS)?

-The CSRD is further elaborated upon in the sustainability reporting standards, also known as the European Sustainability Reporting Standards (ESRS).
-The ESRS provide insight into the application and disclosure requirements of the sustainability report.
-They contain guidelines for what the sustainability report should look like.
-The architecture is similar in every ESRS because the same reporting areas and topics are asked to be reported on.
-See image ESRS structure below.
+The European Sustainability Reporting Standards (ESRS) define the content and structure of the sustainability report under the CSRD.
+The architecture is similar in each ESRS, as the same reporting areas and topics are required to be reported on.

 More information: